oslabs-beta/ksqlSuite/README.md

 ## About

 Need to run stream processing workloads on ksqlDB in Node.JS?
-Our lightweight client can help.
+Our lightweight **Node.js client** can help.

 Check out [ksQlient](./ksqljs/)

 Need to visualize ksqlDB query metrics to diagnose bottleneck issues?
-Try out our metric visualizer.
+Try out our **metric visualizer**.

 Check out [ksqLight](./ksqLight/)